canonical/data-science-stack/docs/how-to/mlflow/mlflow-logs.rst

 Conclusion
 ----------

-Retrieving logs is a critical task for maintaining and troubleshooting MLflow in the DSS environment.
-This guide has shown you how to access logs quickly to help ensure your MLflow deployment is running smoothly and efficiently.
+Retrieving logs is a critical task for maintaining and troubleshooting MLFlow in the DSS environment.
+This guide has shown you how to access logs quickly to help ensure your MLFlow deployment is running smoothly and efficiently.